 Our chapter has received limited funding that allows us to subsidize dependent care costs for members who otherwise would not be able to attend.
 We can distribute grants of $75 for parents/caregivers with one dependent or $150 for multiple dependents.
-Applications are due October 20October 27 (two weeksone week before our meeting).
-If you are interested in applying, please complete the form below.
+Applications are closed for our Fall meeting.
+We will repeat this process for Spring.
+Continue reading “Dependent Care Grants”

 SAVE THE DATE – OUR NEXT MEETING IS April 29 at Mt.
 Diablo

 Are you doing something that should be shared with other physics teachers?
 Will it take more time than the five-minute limit in Share-and-Tell?
 In that case, we’ll start the conference with our poster session, and you should present.
 Continue reading “Call for Presentations”

 We’ll be back at Foothill in April!

 Einstein’s scientific image was systematically distorted for historical reasons (not discussed here) however Einstein spent much more time on quantum theory than anything else (including relativity).
 Stone discovered and wrote an article on some of Einstein’s early and extremely lucid explanations of the problem with quantizing chaos.
 The article appeared in 2005 during the World Year of Physics and resulted in many speaking engagements which sparked Stone’s intensive research into Einstein’s life and works.
 Most of the available literature on Einstein’s research was too technical for the general public so Stone wrote his own.
 Continue reading “Keynote Speaker: Douglas Stone”